Logo

 How accurate is an HIV test after 4 weeks?

-• Antibody-based tests can detect HIV infection within 2 to 8 weeks after exposure
+• Antibody tests: typically detect HIV 2–8 weeks after exposure

-• Antigen/antibody combination tests can detect HIV infection 2 to 4 weeks after exposure
+• Antigen/antibody tests: typically detect HIV 2–4 weeks after exposure

 Can it take longer than 6 months to test positive for HIV?